Road accident deaths

 Causes of road accidents

+The lack of usage of helmets is a serious concern when it comes to road accident fatalities in India.
 In about 50,000 of the 75,000 fatalities involving two-wheelers, the victims were not wearing helmets.

 Tamil Nadu records one of the highest shares of two-wheeler fatalities in India, accounting for 15% of all such deaths nationwide.
 The state also leads in fatalities involving the non-use of helmets.
 Of approximately 11,000 two-wheeler road accident fatalities in Tamil Nadu, over 7,500 involved individuals - both riders and passengers - who were not wearing helmets.

-Similarly, in 2022, there were approximately 21,000 four-wheeler accident deaths reported, and around 17,000 of these fatalities involved individuals who were not wearing seat belts.
+In road accident fatalities involving cars, the lack of usage of seat belts is a similar concern.
+In 2022, there were approximately 21,000 four-wheeler accident deaths reported, and around 17,000 of these fatalities involved individuals who were not wearing seat belts.

 [1] Road Accidents in India, 2022 (Ministry of Road Transport and Highways).
 The MoRTH collects accident data from state police departments using standardised formats developed under international guidelines.

-[2] World Road Statistics 2022, cited in Road Accidents in India, 2022 (MoRTH).
+[3] World Road Statistics 2022, cited in Road Accidents in India, 2023 (MoRTH).

 [5] World Bank Development Indicators.
 This data used modeling to estimate global road traffic injuries and fatalities based on data from different sources.

-[5] Causes of Death (2017-19), Sample Registration System, Registrar General of India.
+[6] Causes of Death (2021-23), Sample Registration System, Registrar General of India.

 [7] The number of vehicles in India has been steadily rising.

-[8] Traffic violations and use of helmets and seat-belts are typically documented by local traffic police at the accident site, where officers assess the situation, collect evidence, and record the details of infractions from a predefined list of categories.
-However these cannot be directly attributed as the cause of the accident
+[9] Traffic violations and use of helmets and seat-belts are typically documented by local traffic police at the accident site, where officers assess the situation, collect evidence, and record the details of infractions from a predefined list of categories.
+However these cannot be directly attributed as the cause of the accident.